sdsc-hpc-students/sdsc-hpc-students.github.io/source/scc/scc22_tmp.md

 title:  2022 Student Cluster Competition
 ---

-# The SDSC/UCSD 2022 Student Cluster Competition Program
+# TEMP FILE FOR FILE MOVE TEST:  The SDSC/UCSD 2022 Student Cluster Competition Program

 Watch this page for news and updates about the SCC22 team.
 <a name="top">Contents: